Detection of avoided crossings by fidelity: The Fidelity measure

 which measures the change of the state $|n\rangle$.
 For $\delta\lambda\ll1$, it is independent of $\delta\lambda$, i.e. $S_n(\lambda, \delta\lambda) \approx S_n(\lambda)$, and vanishingly small everywhere except in the vicinity of an AC.
-This fidelity measure also has the advantage of being applicable locally in the spectrum, where one follows a certain state $|n(\lambda)\rangle$ and its neighbors over a range of parameter values $\lambda$ to study the ACs they encounter.
+The independence of $\delta\lambda$ arises from the fact that the first non-vanishing contribution to $f_n$ in the expansion of the changed state $|n(\lambda +\delta\lambda )\rangle$ is of second order in $\delta\lambda$ \cite{plotz,you}.
+The fidelity measure (\ref{eq:fidchange}) also has the advantage of being applicable locally in the spectrum, where one follows a certain state $|n(\lambda)\rangle$ and its neighbors over a range of parameter values $\lambda$ to study the ACs they encounter.
 In addition, it is well-suited for numerical computations, since $\lambda$ is the only relevant parameter as long as $\delta\lambda$ is sufficiently small.
 The different limit of large $\delta\lambda$ and hence the coupling over a broad energy band was the focus of a recent work using another generalized fidelity~\cite{hiller}.
-In contrast, our interest here is the detection and characterization of ACs as local couplings in energy space. \\ Let us first discuss two example systems.
-An isolated AC can locally be described in nearly-degener\-ate perturbation theory as an effective two-level system.
-It is then represented by a Hamiltonian $H(\lambda) = \lambda\sigma_z + g \sigma_x$, with a real coupling $g$ between the levels ($\sigma_x$ and $\sigma_z$ denote Pauli matrices), showing an AC at $\lambda = 0$ of width $c=2g$.
-The normalized eigenstates are easily found~\cite{Haake} and the fidelity change in the limit $\delta\lambda\ll1$ can be computed exactly:
+In contrast, our interest here is the detection and characterization of ACs as local couplings in energy space.